 To make the whole sheet mask scenario a little clearer, I am discussing how I personally apply sheet masks:

-- While most women around the world apply sheet masks during the morning skincare regimen to flaunt the hydration throughout the day, I personally use them during the night.
+- While most women apply sheet masks during the morning skincare regimen to flaunt the hydration throughout the day, I personally use them during the night.
 Firstly because I’m not a morning person, secondly, I stay indoors most of the days and lastly, I feel like the serum is getting to do wonders to my skin while I sleep and I wake up the next morning with a plumped up and super hydrated skin.

 - Never apply them on an unclean face: I actually wanted it to make the 6th mistake point but then I thought that no one can actually sheet mask on a dirty face, can they?
 While sheet masking on an unclean face is out of question, you might even wanna exfoliate before sheet masking.
 It actually depends on the amount of time you are sheet masking in a week.
 For example- I usually sheet mask twice a week (sometimes as often as every day) and I exfoliate once a week, so once I sheet mask after exfoliation, and once after detoxifying with a charcoal pack.
 If you are someone who sheet mask once in a while, then try doing it post exfoliation.
 That way your skin can absorb the most of it.